nassimkcr/carrdResume/README.md

 This website is a clone of a demo resume from https://carrd.co/.

-The website uses Flexbox css propriety and Media Queries technique.
+The website uses Flexbox CSS propriety and Media Queries technique.